garris/BackstopJS/README.md

 Once the test bitmaps are generated, a report comparing the most recent test bitmaps against the current reference bitmaps will run.
 Significant differences will be detected and shown.

+### troubleshooting

+BackstopJS is fairly bare bones and there is not much in the way of guardrails to recover from things like an invalid config or a file not found.
+If something goes wrong it generally manifests in casperJS complaining about a missing selector.
+If this happens you have the option of sending the configured URL(s) file contents to the console.

+ *From the `bower_components/backstopjs` directory.*

+    $ gulp echoFiles

+This is probably the best way to troubleshoot -- from here you can verify that PhantomJS is indeed making a successful file query (and receiving the correct file back too.)

 ## Usage Notes

 ### dynamic content